Green-Hat-fd/portfolio/about.md

 #### &emsp;&emsp; Programming Skills

-For programming, I learned C and C++ in high school, .
+As for programming and code, I learned C and C++ languages in high school, and then C# and Unity in Nautilus Academy.

 These are my programming skills, organized in a table

 | Level          | Languages | Engines       |
 |----------------|-----------|---------------|